What is BCLC doing?

 The majority of lottery retailers across B.C. are selling lottery products in adherence to physical-distancing directions from the Provincial Health Officer.

-We support the decisions of our private-sector lottery retailers to alter operations and/or implement proper physical-distancing protocols in light of provincial restrictions and orders from the Provincial Health Officer.
+We continue to support the decisions of lottery retailers to alter operations and/or implement proper physical-distancing protocols in light of provincial restrictions and orders from the Provincial Health Officer.

 All kiosks have new protective plexi-glass shields, floor decals to demonstrate two-metre distance requirements and enhanced cleaning and disinfectant protocols.